 Do you use a sound wall in your classroom?
 What benefits do you see to using one?

 I hope the information I’ve shared today helps you to better understand sound walls and why they are such a great resource for helping students read and write.
-Be on the lookout for my next post where I’ll share all about getting a sound wall set-up in your classroom!
+Ready to get started?
+Head to my next post where I’ll share all about getting a sound wall set-up in your classroom!

 Phoneme Sound Wall with Mouth Articulation PhotosProduct on sale